 Another app similar to Ibotta is Fetch, but instead of getting cash back, you get points for each receipt you scan, no matter what you buy.
 You can get 2,000 bonus points just by signing up with this link.

-Use Shipt and avoid the grocery store altogether
+Use Shipt or Instacart and avoid the grocery store altogether

 One of the best ways I save money is by not going to the grocery store.
 It can be challenging to stick to a budget while perusing the aisles.
 If you are worried about temptation or struggle with telling your kids no to item after item, have your groceries delivered if possible.

-I use two different delivery services, although more are available in my area.
+I use three different delivery services, although more are available in my area.
 Of course, this is only beneficial if you live in an area that offers delivery.

 - Shipt delivery from your local grocery store, Target and pharmacies